adarshsuresh07/FeePayment/README.md

 ## Note to readers..
-This was out first project in our frameworks.
+This was our first project in our frameworks.
 The code may not be neat but our hard work is real.
 Thanks for visiting this repository.

 <img src="https://img.icons8.com/bubbles/50/000000/filled-like.png"/>